TarikHuber/firekit/README.md

   intl: intlShape.isRequired
 }

-export default injectIntl(withFirebase(MyComponent)) //Here using 'withFirebase()' we added all we need to our component
+export default injectIntl(withFirebase(MyComponent)) // add what we need to our component
 ```

 ### Connection